celestiaorg/docs/docs/developers/cosmwasm-environment.md

 # Setting Up Your Environment for CosmWasm on Celestia

-Now the `wasmd` binary is built, you need to setup a local network that communicates between `wasmd` and Rollmint.
+Now the `wasmd` binary is built, we need to setup a local network that communicates between `wasmd` and Rollmint.

 ## Building the Wasmd Network